Democracy and Debate | 2021-22

 Listen to our political science authors debate key topics central to American democracy

-Our limited podcast series, releasing on Thursdays throughout October 2020, will bring several illuminating conversations to the University of Michigan campus.
-Each episode will feature a pair of authors bringing different perspectives to the table on issues of national, and international, concern: social policy, national security, racial justice, and leadership.
-For more information including the full lineup, click the button on the right.
-Episodes will be added below as they are published.
+Our limited podcast series brings several illuminating conversations to the University of Michigan campus.
+Each episode features a pair of authors bringing different perspectives to the table on issues of national, and international, concern: social policy, national security, racial justice, and leadership.
+Listen to the episodes below.

 - Strike for the Common Good: Fighting for the Future of Public Education by Rebecca Kolins Givan and Amy Schrager Lang, Editors (featured in Episode 1 of the mini series)